-Lecturers: Duane Botterbusch, Adam Cordle, Victor Fields, John Pursell, Jennifer Rundlett, William Simms, Suzanne Sweigart, John Wickelgren
+Lecturers: Duane Botterbusch, Leah Crowne, John Pursell, Jennifer Rundlett, William Simms, Suzanne Sweigart, John Wickelgren

 Developing an understanding of the languages of the creative arts is an integral part of a liberal arts education, and is also a central part of the Mount's core curriculum.
 Also, study of the various histories and theoretical approaches to the arts, as well as hands-on, studio-based training in the making of art, can deepen and enrich the students' understanding of their chosen artistic discipline.
 The study of art at any level-extracurricular, co-curricular, curricular, or as a major or minor-is the fuel for a lifelong appreciation of art for any liberally educated person.